jmoracalzas/analysing-data-with-python/Project_1/README.md

 2. *Creation of a basic GUI* <br />
 This section of the project will be used to explore the Tkinter module to create a basic GUI.

-3. *An introduction to Python 3 and Microsoft Excel* <br />
-This final block of the project will be an introduction to manipulating data in Python 3 and exporting the output on to Microsoft Excel.

 ## Tools and programming languages <br />
 1. Python 3
-2. Python libraries: Python Standard Library (random), Tkinter, Openpyxl
+2. Python libraries: Python Standard Library (random) and Tkinter.
-3. Microsoft Excel and text files

 ## Status
 |**Element**                    |**Main Script**       |**User Interface**|